Fzx-oss/WWLS/README.md

 | --w | 1  | write cost matrices |

 ### Other experiments:
-We also have code for the second and third experiments in the paper in the ''example'' directory.
+We also have code for the second and third experiments in the paper in the ''examples'' directory.
 You can use Jupyter notebook/lab to run them.

 ```python
 # Experiments to measure maximum performance of graph classification